doem97/case_p/README.md

 - Select whether use packet number or byte value as the threshold that determines when a flow will be sent to LRU_2 from LRU_1
 - On-off chip interaction frequency
 - Relative error in saving flow information

+##Branch lru2real:
+We found that the searching time of LRU didn't be counted.
+But it will cause huge rework of previous results.
+So I made that branch in case it is used in future.